MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/9-clean-up-environment.md

 To delete the project:

 1. From Azure DevOps, navigate to your project.
-Earlier, we recommended that you name this project **Space Game - web - Pipeline**.
+Earlier, we recommended that you name this project **Space Game - web - Release**.
-1. Click the gear icon next to the project name.
+1. Select the gear icon that's next to the project name.

     The icon might not appear until you move your mouse over that area.

     ![Azure DevOps showing the gear icon](../../shared/media/azure-devops-project-gear.png)
-1. From the **Project details** area, scroll to the bottom and click **Delete**.
+1. From the **Project details** area, scroll to the bottom and select **Delete**.

     ![Azure DevOps showing the Delete button to delete your project](../../shared/media/azure-devops-delete-project.png)
-1. From the window that appears, enter the project name and click **Delete** a second time.
+1. From the window that appears, enter the project name and select **Delete** a second time.

     Your project is now deleted.